HHalogeniCC/gitTest/README.md

 # gitTest
-test for commiting to git
+test for commiting to github